ipstas/flow-router-seo/README.md

 SEO for Flow Router
 ==========================

+This is a fork of tomwasd/flow-router-seo to support canonical tag.

 This package aims to simplify setting title and meta tags for Meteor apps that use [Flow Router](https://atmospherejs.com/kadira/flow-router).

 Why?